Bryan Gould: After Parliament

 In July 1994, Gould returned to New Zealand and became Vice-Chancellor of the University of Waikato, serving until his retirement in 2004.
 In this position, Gould was instrumental in initiating The Great Race, a rowing race for Waikato University against international universities on the Waikato River.
 The Bryan Gould Cup for the women's eights race is named after him.

-In August 1995, Gould was commissioned by the London Evening Standard to write an article on Tony Blair's leadership, in which he accused Blair of having "given up" his socialist ideals and being "solely interested in power", which would lead to "massive problems in office".
-However, the newspaper initially mistakenly published another article under Gould's name, received by fax at the same time, submitted anonymously by Nick Howard, the 19-year-old son of the then Home Secretary, Michael Howard.
-This led to an apology from the newspaper's editor, Stewart Steven.
+In August 1995, Gould was commissioned by the London Evening Standard to write an article on Tony Blair's leadership.
+However, the newspaper mistakenly published another article under Gould's name, submitted anonymously by Nick Howard, the 19-year-old son of the then Home Secretary, Michael Howard.
+Howard’s text, which had been received by fax at the same time at the same time as Gould’s, accused Blair of having "given up" his socialist ideals and being "solely interested in power", which would lead to "massive problems in office".
+The mistake led to an apology from the newspaper's editor, Stewart Steven.

 In the 2005 Queen's Birthday Honours, Gould was appointed a Companion of the New Zealand Order of Merit, for services to tertiary education.
 In October 2006, he was awarded an honorary doctorate by the University of Waikato.
 He served as a board member of TVNZ between 2004 and 2007.